10up/Engineering-Best-Practices/_includes/markdown/Typescript.md

 Therefore we are big fans of TypeScript at 10up and we strive to use it whenever it makes sense.

-We also recgonize that the industry has largely adopted TypeScript as the defacto standard for writing JavaScript apps.
+We also recognize that the industry has largely adopted TypeScript as the de facto standard for writing JavaScript apps.

 ## When to use TypeScript